Symbols represent major park features & activities. Blue icons mean some/all are ADA accessible.

 Whether you come to Cottonwood Canyon for hiking, camping, boating, horseback riding, fishing or hunting, consider a few basic steps to stay safe.
 Carry plenty of water; potable water is available only at the developed day-use area and in the campground.
 Have a plan for your day, and tell someone about it.
 The park doesn’t have cell phone coverage anywhere, so you can’t rely on your phone in an emergency.
 Take a look at Frequently Asked Questions for more park information.

 Driving directions: The park is located on Highway 206 between Condon and Wasco.
 Because the park is new, online mapping services may not show the park name or location.
-On the left of this page you’ll see a Map to Park link that takes you to Google Maps.
+On the left of this page you’ll see a Driving Directions link that takes you to Google Maps.
 When you’re on the map page, you’ll see a green pin that represents the latitude and longitude coordinates for the park entrance road.
 Enter your location to see driving directions to the main park entrance.

 Lone Tree Campground info: